aido/AidoATP/README.md

 	--use-arbitrage=true/false		Enable or disable the arbitrage trading engine --use-trend=true/false			Enable or disable the trend-following trading agent

-The configuration file is stored in the ~/.java/.userPrefs/org/open/payment/alliance/isis/atp/prefs.xml file on Linux/UNIX systems or the HKEY_CURRENT_USER\Software\JavaSoft\Prefs\org\open\payment\alliance\isis\atp registry on Microsoft Windows systems.
+The configuration file is stored in the ~/.java/.userPrefs/org/aido/atp/prefs.xml file on Linux/UNIX systems or the HKEY_CURRENT_USER\Software\JavaSoft\Prefs\org\aido\atp registry on Microsoft Windows systems.

 When interviewed the user will be asked for the following information: